falcony-io/sqlalchemy-searchable/docs/configuration.rst

 * search_trigger_function_name - the name for the database search vector updating function.
 This configuration option is only used if remove_hyphens is set as `True` otherwise the builtin postgresql `tsvector_update_trigger` is used for updating search vectors.

-* catalog - postgresql catalog to be used, default: pg_catalog.english
+* regconfig - postgresql regconfig to be used, default: pg_catalog.english

 * remove_symbols - String indicating all symbols that should be removed and converted to emptry strings in each search vectorized column.
 By default this is `-@.`, meaning all `-`, `@` and `.` will be converted to empty strings.